o3de/o3de.org/content/docs/userguide/ui/editor/slider-components.md

 ---
-description: ' Use a slider component to make an element behave like a slider in &ALY;''s &ui-canvas-editor;. '
+description: ' Use a slider component to make an element behave like a slider in Lumberyard''s UI Editor. '
 title: Slider
 ---
 # Slider {#ui-editor-slider-components}